aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-to-bmp-image-using-image-save-options/_index.md

 ---
-title: "how to export onenote to BMP Image Using Image Save Options"
+title: "Export OneNote to BMP Image Using Aspose.Note for Java Image Save Options"
-linktitle: "how to export onenote to BMP Image Using Image Save Options"
+linktitle: "Export OneNote to BMP Image Using Aspose.Note for Java Image Save Options"
 second_title: "Aspose.Note Java API"
 description: "Learn how to export onenote documents to BMP images using Aspose.Note for Java's Image Save Options.
 Also see how to convert onenote to pdf or save onenote as png."
 date: 2026-03-05